Zsuark/zsuark.github.io/_posts/2018-02-08-database-and-graph-theory-review.md

 # Database Review

 This last week, I have been doing a lot of research/review and experimentation with authentication, security and databases.
-So, this week's blog posts are more of a "brain dump" than a proper articles.
+So, this week's blog posts are more of a "brain dump" than proper articles.

 Just to remind you we are currently building a social media application using Clojure and Ring.